openfiesta/openfiestalab/labguide/labs/bio.md

 ## Rules of the space

-For responsible use of biotechnology, we need to maintain a proper level of organization, cleanliness and safety measures.
+For responsible use of biotechnology, we need to maintain a proper level of organization, cleanliness and safety measures.<br>

 To address this, the space has a series of rules that reflect the good practices that are mandatory to be followed by everyone.
-We all must follow them and, therefore, the lack of compliance with these rules would end with the permanent ban to use the space.
+We all must follow them and, therefore, the lack of compliance with these rules would end with the permanent ban to use the space.<br>